AroSwift/GlucoseTracker/README.md

 #Project Name: Glucose Tracker
+###How to run this app?
+* Build and run on IOS: react-native run-ios
+* Build and run on Android: react-native run-android

+Potentially might want to use https://expo.io/learn / https://snack.expo.io/ to see changes more instantaneously.

 #Project Owner: Kawsar Project
 #Description:
 Patients submit their food intake, blood glucose level and exercise information from their phone applications and doctors can view those information graphically from a phone application or web app